NemanjaSlijepcevic/public_ip_tracker/README.md

 # Public IP Tracking and Notification App

 This application tracks your public IP address and notifies you via Telegram if the IP address changes.
-The app also provides a REST API endpoint to retrieve the current IP address, secured by a bearer token.
+It also provides a REST API endpoint to retrieve the current IP address, secured by a bearer token.

+This setup is particularly useful for machines behind Carrier-Grade NAT (CGNAT), where direct access from the internet is not possible due to shared public IPs.
+By running a VPN on the machine, you can access the API endpoint securely via the VPN connection, even when the machine is behind CGNAT.
+This allows you to reliably track and retrieve the public IP address of your machine through the VPN without needing a public-facing IP address.

 ## Features